CSCapstone2019/WebDoctor/README.md

 # CSCapstone2019 - WebDoctor

 This is the project for the CS Senior Project course at Kennesaw State University.
 It serves as a project for a local physician.
-The project builds a web portal that can store messages/chat, reports, requests for appts, and host video recordings.
+The project builds a web portal that can store messages/chat, reports, and requests for appts.
 A list of project members and contributors can be found below.

 ## Getting Started